-The remainder of the agricultural land on this site (68.5 ha) falls in Subgrade 3b.
-The soils are well drained (Wetness Class I) and typically consist of medium clay loam or medium silty clay loam topsoils and, in places, subsoils, overlying weathering limestone bedrock at between 30cm and 45cm depth.
-A more severe soil droughtiness limitation restricts this land to Subgrade 3b.
+The remainder of the agricultural land on this site (120.9 ha) falls into Subgrade 3b.
+The majority of the soils are well drained (Wetness Class I) and typically consist of very slightly stony medium clay loam or medium silty clay loam topsoils and, in places, subsoils overlying weathering limestone bedrock at between 30cm and 45cm depth.
+Severe soil droughtiness restrictions limit this land to Subgrade 3b.